 At the same time, access to MAiD has been expanded in Canada since its introduction in 2016.
 In March 2021, the federal government passed revised legislation that changed the eligibility criteria and procedural safeguards for MAiD.
-The new law grants Canadians with chronic illness or disability, who are not terminally ill, the right to seek MAiD, and those who suffer solely from mental illness will have access to MAiD in March 2023.
+The new law grants Canadians with chronic illness or disability, who are not terminally ill, the right to seek MAiD.

 When they are at their most vulnerable, people may choose MAiD if they don't have suitable options.

 We have a social responsibility to help people live their lives on their own terms.
 When Canadians are at their most vulnerable, they should be provided with meaningful options to live before they are provided with options to die.

 What can we do?